 Working mainly with large format photography, Jessica is best known for her tableau-style photographs that examine the ways in which landscapes have been preserved, altered or commodified for sightseeing.
 Through these photographs, she expresses a deep concern for nature and the vulnerability of remote sites and communities when confronted with mass tourism.
 Her images aim to reveal the geo-political realities surrounding travel and the paradox of attempting to preserve the same landscapes that the industry often seeks to exploit.

 Jessica received her MFA from Concordia University in Montréal, where she teaches part-time in the Photography department.
-Her work has been presented in several museums, galleries and festivals, such as the Canadian Center for Architecture, The National Museum of Iceland and the Biennale de la photographie in Mulhouse, France.
+Her work has been presented in several museums, galleries and festivals, such as the Canadian Center for Architecture, The Reykjavík Museum of Photography and the COTM photography festival in Cortona, Italy.